 Depending on your overall IoT product requirements and target audience, you might need to create:

-Speaking of IoT MVP development, it normally takes three to six months to create a complete software ecosystem for an IoT device.
+Speaking of MVP development for IoT, it normally takes three to six months to create a complete software ecosystem for an IoT device.

 For example, MedAngel, a healthcare technology startup from Germany, came up with an idea of a temperature tracking device for insulin.
 The company chose the WunderBar platform as their primary custom IoT product development tech stack, placed the IoT board inside a keyring-like plastic case, and built simple mobile apps for sensor data interpretation.
 With an MVP on their hands, the MedAngel team got some media coverage, took part in several tech contests, and launched a successful Indiegogo campaign.
 The company then scaled the IoT product’s use cases across other temperature-sensitive medications and revamped the gadget design.